NirantK/wip/markdown/migration_guide.md

 3. **Metadata**: The upper limit for metadata size per vector is 40 KB.
 Pinecone does not support null metadata values, and metadata exhibiting high cardinality may cause the pods to reach capacity.

-### Importing Data into Qdrant
+### Onboarding Data into Qdrant

-Qdrant requires the data in float format.
-The data can be imported into Qdrant by creating a collection and then indexing the data.
-This process involves the following steps:
+In Qdrant, data is expected in float format.
+The process of importing data into Qdrant involves the creation of a collection and then indexing the data, described in the steps below:

-1. **Creating a Collection**: A collection in Qdrant is a named set of points (vectors with a payload) among which you can search.
-Vectors within the same collection must have the same dimensionality and be compared by a single metric.
+1. **Creating a Collection**: In Qdrant, a collection is a named set of points (vectors with a payload) among which you can search.
+All vectors within a collection should share the same dimensionality and be comparable by a single metric.

-> You can create a collection by sending a PUT request to `/collections/{collection_name}` with the necessary parameters including the name of the collection and the vectors' size and distance.
+> You can instantiate a collection by sending a PUT request to `/collections/{collection_name}`, furnished with necessary parameters including the collection name and the dimensions of vectors.

-2. **Indexing Data**: Data can be indexed into the created collection.
-An example approach is to implement a class, such as `SearchClient`, with methods for data conversion to necessary formats, indexing, and searching.
-The `index` method in this class would prepare the data in the required format and then use the `upsert` function of the Qdrant client to index the data .
+2. **Indexing Data**: Once the collection is established, data can be indexed into it.
+This process can be streamlined by implementing a class like `SearchClient`, that encompasses methods for data conversion, indexing, and searching.
+The `index` method within this class should prepare data in the required format and employ the Qdrant client's `upsert` function to index the data.
-   Test your applications with the migrated data
-   For both Pinecone and Qdrant, you can test your applications with the migrated data by interacting with their respective Python client libraries.

-## Testing your applications with the migrated data
+## Testing your applications post-migration

+Post-migration, it is important to validate your applications with both Pinecone and Qdrant.

-For Qdrant, you can test your applications by:
+For Qdrant, the following actions can help test your applications:

-1. **Creating a Collection**: This is done by the recreate_collection method, which creates a collection with specified parameters like vector size and distance metric​3​.
+1. **Creating a Collection**: This can be achieved using the `recreate_collection` method, which sets up a collection with specified parameters such as vector size and distance metric.

-2. **Inserting Vectors**: Use the upsert method to insert vectors into your collection.
-The vectors can be inserted with associated metadata, known as payload in Qdrant terminology​​.
+2. **Inserting Vectors**: Vectors can be inserted into your collection using the `upsert` method.
+Along with the vectors, you can also add associated metadata, referred to as payload in Qdrant.

-3. **Querying Vectors**: Use the search method to find similar vectors within the collection.
-Qdrant also allows for more complex queries with filters based on vector payloads​​.
+3. **Querying Vectors**: The `search` method can be used to find similar vectors within the collection.
+Qdrant also supports advanced queries

 Remember, these are ideas that you can start with.
 Your actual testing scope may be larger based on the specifics of your application.